Resolving Fermi, PAMELA and ATIC anomalies in split supersymmetry without R-parity: Acknowledgements

 \section{Acknowledgements}

-We would like to think Prof. Shih-Chang Lee, Prof. Tsz-King Wong and Prof. Anatoly V. Borisov for useful discussions.
-This work is supported in part by the National Science Council of R.O.C. under Grant Nos: NSC- 97-2112-M-006-001-MY3 and NSC-95-2112-M-007-059-MY3.
+We would like to thank Prof. Shih-Chang Lee, Prof. Tsz-King Wong and Prof. Anatoly V. Borisov for useful discussions.
+This work is supported in part by the National Science Council of R.O.C. under Grant Nos: NSC-97-2112-M-006-001-MY3 and NSC-95-2112-M-007-059-MY3.
+We would like to thank Dr. Tanmoy Mondal for pointing out a crucial error in the calculation of the cascade processes in Figs.~\ref{fig:dmdecay}(b) and \ref{fig:dmdecay}(d) with subsequent muon decays in the first version of this paper.